 4. Pull the top of the Optional Module panel toward you and remove it.
-A notch on the Optional Module will be visible from the gap of the panel.
-Hook the round knob on the tool into the notch in the Optional Module.
+A notch on the Optional Module will be visible from the gap with the panel.
+Hook the round knob on the battery cover into the notch in the Optional Module.

-5. Hold the center of the tool, and turn it around the round knob while pushing it toward the back to disconnect the Module from the Mounting Base connectors.
+5. Hold the center of the battery cover, and turn it around the round knob while pushing it toward the back to disconnect the Module from the Mounting Base connectors.
 Then, pull the Module forward.